City of Columbia, MO Electric Bus

 Climate Impacts on the Transportation System

-Climate change may lead to more intense rain events and flooding, affecting road conditions in Columbia.
-Floods could temporarily block roadways and trails.
-Warmer temperatures and extreme heat may weaken pavement and require more maintenance.
-Columbia residents who rely on walking or biking may be more exposed to extreme heat and poor air quality.
-Actions in the plan seek to decrease the paved areas and increase vegetated areas near pedestrian and bike routes as well as improve shading at transit stops, improve health and safety outcomes, and promote the use of low-carbon transportation options.
+Climate change causes more intense weather events, affecting road conditions in Columbia.
+Floods block roadways and trails while extreme heat weakens pavement and requires more maintenance.
+Columbia residents who walk or bike are exposed to extreme heat and poor air quality.
+Actions in the CAAP seek to increase vegetated areas near pedestrian and bike routes as well as improve shading at transit stops, improve health and safety outcomes, and promote the use of low-emissions transportation options.

 How We Get Around Columbia